dgadams/sdrpp-server/README.md

 #     will be used.
 See sdrpp documentation for more details.
 ```
 ## Ackowledgements
 - The SDRplay API is provided by sdrplay at https://sdrplay.com.
 Check out their hardware and software options.
-The SDRplay is licensed software.
+The SDRplay API is licensed software.
 See the terms at sdrplay.com
 - Thanks to Alexandre Roma for creating sdrpp.